wendahere/JAWS/Jayvien.md

 This week, i passed my [Combined OLED+ULTRASONIC Code](https://github.com/wendahere/JAWS/blob/master/Content/Jay's%20Oled+Ultrasonic%20Sensor.py) to WenDa so that he can help me combined it with our HTML.
 So i can help Sean with his electronics as an assistant and update some of our slides as well.
 I also stayed back to help sean with his electronics so that we can get tested all our components & codes.

-I also read up the [Display Analog value Tips](https://randomnerdtutorials.com/esp8266-adc-reading-analog-values-with-nodemcu/)
+I also read up the [Display Analog value Tips](https://randomnerdtutorials.com/esp8266-adc-reading-analog-values-with-nodemcu/).

-This is for the voltage divider to show battery life value which requires about 3 resistors.
+This is for the voltage divider to show battery life value which requires about 3 different ohm resistors since the website suggests us to use 1k potentiometer.

 # *Week 19*